 Please contact us by sending an email to:

-Elspeth is co-chair of the council, together with Silke.
+Elspeth is Chair of the council.
 By joining the council she hopes to help facilitate social and academic integration for new and international PhDs alongside helping to support the PhD and Postdoc community at IBED through the organisation of a wide variety of events.

-Silke is co-chair of the council, along with Elspeth, she also serve as council secretary, and the point of contact for PhDs and postdocs in the Theoretical and Computational Ecology (TCE) department.
+Silke is the point of contact for PhDs and postdocs in the Theoretical and Computational Ecology (TCE) department.
 She hopes to contribute to a friendly and engaging work environment within IBED, one where PhDs and postdocs can come together and enjoy their time in this institute for however long they are here.